Mharbulous/Paginator/docs/paginator-folder-structure.md

 ├── tasks/
 └── templates/

-bmad-agent/checklists/: Contains various checklists used in the development process.
+`checklists/`: Contains various checklists used in the development process.

-bmad-agent/data/: Contains knowledge base and technical preferences data.
+`data/`: Contains knowledge base and technical preferences data.

-bmad-agent/personas/: Contains definitions for different agent personas.
+`personas/`: Contains definitions for different agent personas.

-**bmad-agent/tasks/*.
+`tasks/`: Contains task definitions for the BMAD agent.

-bmad-agent/templates/: Contains document templates used by the agent personas.
+`templates/`: Contains document templates used by the agent personas.

-4. docs/ Directory Structure
+6. docs/ Directory Structure
 The docs/ directory houses all project documentation.

 docs/